gauravk-optimus/RestAssuredReusableTAF/README.md

 * Run the test cases using Maven or TestNG as per the need of your project.
 Preferably Maven.
 * See the test execution results at ‘allure-results’ folder in the base directory.
 That's all!

-Note: If you are new to create POJO classes, then for a quick start you can go to ‘http://pojo.sodhanalibrary.com/' URL to create them online.
+Note: If you are new to POJO classes, then for a quick start you can go to ‘http://pojo.sodhanalibrary.com/' URL to create them online.
 But best way is to create them manually.